 Years ago, a jar of raw clabbered milk fermenting near the kitchen stove was a common sight.
 This nutritious staple food was also a necessary ingredient for other frequently made foods.
 It’s amazing how something so common several decades ago is almost unheard of today!
 Renewing the art of clabber-making brings back a nearly lost, centuries-old skill: the simplest form of natural dairy fermentation.

-It's not surprising that clabbered milk is experiencing a resurgence, particularly among those interested in traditional food practices like cheesemaking!
-It offers a unique, highly nutritious, probiotic-rich alternative to pasteurized milk products.
+It's not surprising that clabbered milk is experiencing a resurgence, particularly among those interested in traditional food practices like cheesemaking This Raw Cottage Cheese recipe, for example, is nutrient-packed, so delicious, and definitely better than store-bought varieties!
+Clabber, which is a raw yogurt, offers a unique, highly nutritious, probiotic-rich alternative to pasteurized milk products.

 What Is clabbered milk?
 Known by several names, this nutritious raw dairy ferment is also called Bonny Clabber, Clabber Milk, or simply, Clabber.
 Some call it Sour Milk; however, we hesitate to classify it as such because of the implication of sharp, distasteful flavors.